+10% increase

+in probability 10% increase

-10% increase in probability of default rates £million 10% increase in loss given default £million
+of default in loss given

+rates default

+£million £million

 Personal Lending 0.2 0.3

 Motor Finance 0.3 1.6

 Retail Finance 0.1 0.4

 0.6 2.3

-Of the $\mathfrak{L}1.6$ million sensitivity to loss given default in Motor Finance above, an estimated $\mathfrak{L}0.8$ million relates to the expected loss on the sale of repossessed vehicles.
+Of the £1.6 million sensitivity to loss given default in Motor Finance above, an estimated £0.8 million relates to the expected loss on the sale of repossessed vehicles.

 The sensitivities to loss given default rates above are also impacted by the estimates of cash collection made by DMS.
 A 10% increase in the estimated cash collected would reduce Consumer individual provisions by £0.3 million.
 The collective provision for the consumer portfolio assumes an emergence period of 2 months for the Motor and Personal Loan portfolios and 1 month for the Retail portfolio.
 Increasing this assumption by 1 month would result in an estimated increase in the collective impairment allowance as follows:

+1 month

+increase in

+emergence

+period

-in emergence period £million
+£million

 Personal Lending 0.5

 Motor Finance 0.8

 Retail Finance 0.9

 2.2